 Unlike all other cooking vessels, cast iron skillets only get better with time.
 The more you cook fatty foods in them, the more the fats and oils contribute to the seasoning.

-Still, certain things can wear off the seasoning on your cast iron skillet, like when you cook overly acidic foods in them or when you clean them with dish soap.
+Still, certain things can wear off the seasoning on your cast iron skillet, like when you cook overly acidic foods in them or when you clean them with harsh detergents.
 When you cook sunny-side-up eggs in your pan, and they begin to stick, that’s typically a sign that you need to re-season it.